becloudway/iot-in-the-cloud-workshop/guided/love-note-extended/README.md

 mos aws-iot-setup
 ```

 This will run some commands using the AWS CLI and create the required certificates.
-Than it will upload the certificates to your device and connect to AWS.
+Then it will upload the certificates to your device and connect to AWS.

 That's it you are now connected to AWS, congratulations!